Donkeys on Salt Cay

 Some businesses automatically include gratuity on bills, so check first.

-Some businesses charge Service Charge, which is up to 10%, and different from an optional gratuity or tip.
-Some businesses charge a higher amount, however, this is illegal.
+Service Charge (10%) is a mandatory government tax that all hotels and hotel restaurants in the Turks and Caicos must apply to bills, and is different from an optional gratuity or tip.
+Some businesses charge a higher amount—however, this is illegal.
 Service Charge is shared by all non-managerial employees of a business, and not just the person you deal with.

-If you are at a business that charges Service Charge, you can decide how much gratuity to leave above this amount, which normally goes to your server only.
-We recommend leaving at least an additional 5%, to bring the total Service Charge and gratuity up to the expected 15%.
+If you are patronizing a business that charges Service Charge, you can decide how much gratuity—which normally goes only to your server—to leave above this amount.
+It's recommended to leave at least an additional 5% to bring the total Service Charge and gratuity up to the expected 15%.

 Practices to Avoid